 Stories from Rowley

 The Agawam Diner - The Agawam Diner on Rt.
-1 in Rowley was built by the Fodero Dining Car Company in 1954.
-It was originally located on Market St. in Ipswich.
+1 in Rowley was built by the Fodero Dining Car Company in 1954, and was originally located on Market St. in Ipswich.
 Two Strand diner cars preceded it at that location.

 Recollections of A Boy’s Life In The Village - This story was written by Amos E. Jewett in 1945.
 At the time, he was 83 years old. having been born in Ipswich Village, near Rowley, on June 16, 1862.

 Adrift on a Haystack, December 1786 - In a northeasterly storm in December, 1786 Samuel Pulsifer and Samuel Elwell of Rowley were digging clams, got caught in the storm, and took refuge in a stack of salt hay for the night.
 In the morning they found they had been set afloat!

 Ipswich Village (Upper High St.) - This Ipswich neighborhood has historically had a close social connection with neighboring Rowley.
 Jewett's mill was created in the 17th Century, and historic houses still line the street.

 The Jewel Mill and Stone Arch Bridge - In 1642, a dam and fulling mill were built on the Mill River in Rowley.
 The stone arch bridge on this property was constructed between 1850 and 1870.

 Pearson-Dummer house, Rowley - A lot of history and even more character are everywhere in 1714 Pearson-Dummer home in Rowley.
 Continue reading: Gov. Dummer lived here in Rowley, by Barbara Forster for the Ipswich Chronicle MACRIS Pearson, Capt.
 John House, Glen St, Rowley Year Constructed: 1714 Architectural Style(s): Colonial; Federal The Capt. […]